pynbgang/blog/_posts/2020-01-31-largest-rectangle-in-histogram.markdown

         |LIS: last id in IS
         |LNIS: left neighboring ID in IS for 2

-1. brute force: "find all substrings" and compare
-2. find some "rules"

 the rules:

 * scan each id and check their height, try to search for some incremental sequences (IS)
 * some IS must can be found. save in a list or stack e.g. [1, 2, 3]
-* in any IS, say 1,2,3, there is a "rule" to compose the max area.
+* in any IS, say 1,2,3, for each individual id, there are some "rules" to compose the max rectangle it may span. the key is to find the left and right borders of the max rectangle.
-  * the *"right border(RB)"* of the max area must be the first lower id(FLI) found during the process 4. because it is "lower".
+  * the *"right border(RB)"* of the max area must be the first lower id(FLI) found during the process 4. because the FLI is "lower" by definition.
-      * for 2, 3, the RB rule is true. because they are "taller" than the FLI(4), there is no chance any of them could extend further.
+    * for 2, 3, which are "taller" then the FLI4, the RB rule is true. there is no chance any of them could extend further beyand FLI4.
-        * for each of 2,3 which are both "taller" than 4, the *"left border(LB)"* is simply its left neighboring id in IS (LNIS). because the LNIS (say
-          2) is lower, making 3 not possible to extend left-ward further.
+      * now determine the *"left border(LB)"*. for each of 2,3 which are both taller than FLI4, their LB is simply their "left neighboring id in IS (LNIS)". e.g. id3, the LNIS2 is lower, making 3 not possible to extend left-ward further.
-      * for 1, however, the RB rule is NOT true. it is even lower (than the FLI 4), so it can extend right-ward further beyond FLI 4. there is no way to know where it stops at the moment, so have to leave the RB later.
+    * however, for 1, which is lower than FLI4, the RB rule does *NOT* apply. apparently it can extend right-ward further beyond FLI4. there is no way to know where it will stop at the moment, so we have to leave the RB determinition later.
-        But what about the LB?
-1 is already the last id in the sequence (LIS), so there is no LNIS to use. in this case the LB is actually 0 - the very beginning of the whole list. because it must be the lowest ID we've ever seen so far, reason is:
+      * But what about the 1's *LB*?
+1 is already the last id in the sequence (LIS), so there is no LNIS to use. in this case the LB is actually 0, that is the very beginning of the whole list. because it must be the lowest ID we've ever seen *so far*, reasons are:
-        * LIS was also FLI for its previous IS so LIS `<` anything in previous IS.
+          * LIS (last id in IS) was also FLI(first lower id for IS) for its previous IS, so LIS `<` anything in previous IS.
-        * LIS is smallest in an IS LIS so LIS `<=` anything is current IS.
+          * LIS is smallest in an IS, so LIS `<=` anything in current IS.
+  * based above observation, we can conclude: in any IS, if we iterate from right to left, we can find the LB and RB of each id's corresponding max
+    width:
+    * LB: this can be determined anytime
+        * if the id is not the LIS, it's LB is the LNIS
+        * if the id is LIS, it's LB is beginning of the list (0)
+    * RB: some can be determined, some can't
+        * if the id is taller than FLI, then it's RB is the FLI
+        * if the id is lower or same as FLI, it's RB can't be determined so far
+    * use a stack to maintain IS, then pop those IDs for which we can determine the max width(and rectangle), leave those IDs for which we can't determine yet.

 * repeat this process, found a new IS: 4, 5
 * now, *merge* whatever left over in previous sequence(1) and get a new merged IS [1,4,5]
-* in order to repeat this algorithm, we have to find a FLI for this new sequence, but we can't. so just making up one with height 0 (which is guaranteed to be lower than anyone)
+* in order to repeat this algorithm, we have to find a FLI for this new sequence, but we can't. so just making up one with height 0 (which is guaranteed to be lower than any existing one)
 * now we can repeat the method inside of the IS.
   * for 5, RB is 6, LB is its LNIS 4
   * for 4, RB is 6, LB is its LNIS 1.